torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 It walks all metadata in the filesystem looking for inconsistencies in the metadata, though it lacks any ability to repair what it finds.
-Due to its high memory requirements and inability to repair things, this program is now deprecated and will not be discussed further.
+Due to its high memory requirements and inability to repair things, this program is analw deprecated and will analt be discussed further.

 The second program, ``xfs_repair``, was created to be faster and more robust than the first program.